-In April 2022, we issued amortizing senior convertible bonds with a principal amount of \$21.2 million in amortizing senior convertible bonds due in April 2027 (the "Bonds") to Heights Capital Ireland LLC (the "Convertible Bond Investor").
-The Bonds were issued at 85% par value with total net proceeds of \$18.0 million and accrue interest at an annual rate of 5.5%, payable quarterly in arrears, in cash or ADSs valued at the ADS Settlement Price at the option of the Company.
+In April 2022, we issued amortizing senior convertible bonds with a principal amount of \$21.2 million in amortizing senior convertible bonds due in April 2027 (the "Bonds") to CVI Investments, Inc. (the "Convertible Bond Investor").
+The Bonds were issued at 85% par value with total net proceeds of \$18.0 million and accrue interest at an annual rate of 5.5%, payable quarterly in arrears, in cash or ADSs valued at the ADS Settlement Price at our option.
 The principal and interest payments are due in equal quarterly installments starting in July 2022.
 The Bonds contain various conversion and redemption features.
 The initial conversion price for the Convertible Bonds of \$8.70 has been set at a 20 percent premium to the Reference ADS Price.
 The Conversion Price may reset down at 12, 24 and 36 months, depending on share price performance, the Bonds have a hard floor in the conversion price of \$7.25.
 As a result of the February 2023 private placement and pursuant to conditions of the bond agreement, the conversion price was adjusted to \$8.2508 (previously \$8.70) and the floor price was adjusted to \$6.8757 (previously \$7.25).
 Further, pursuant to conditions of the agreement, effective April 7, 2023, the conversion price was adjusted from \$8.2508 to \$7.7924.
-Between amortization dates, Heights Convertible Bond Investor retains the right to advance future amortization payments, provided that (a) there shall be no amortization advancements during the first 12 months, (b) no more than 2 amortization advancements may occur in any 12 month period, and (c) no more than 1 amortization advancement may occur in any 3 month period.
+Between amortization dates, Heights Convertible Bond Investor retains the right to advance future amortization payments, provided that (a) there shall be no amortization advancements during the first 12 months, (b) no more than 2 amortization advancements may occur in any 3 month period.
+On March 28, 2024, the Company entered into a second amendment and restatement agreement with the Convertible Bond Investor, which amended the terms of the Company's existing bond agreement, dated March 31, 2022.
+The Company performed an analysis and determined that the financial impact was immaterial as the amended and restated agreement was not substantially different than the previous agreement.